2023 Australian Open Odds Tracker

 - Discover which country has produced the most Australian Open champions since the tournament’s inception

-The 2020 Australian Open returns to Melbourne Park on January 20th and runs until February 2nd.
+The 2023 Australian Open returns to Melbourne Park from January 16-29, 2023.
 We’ve been tracking the odds for all of the top contenders since they became available and have charted them on this page.
-The graphs below are generated by calculating the average from a selection of our most trusted sportsbooks.
+The graphs below are generated by calculating the average from a selection of sportsbooks.

 Odds for Past Men’s Singles Winners